 Time-varying covariates occur in the modeling of many duration processes and can be incorporated in a straightforward fashion.
-For example, Bhat and Steed (2002) consider the effect of time-varying level-of-service variables in a departure time model for shopping trips.
-The maximum likelihood functions will need to be modified to accommodate time-varying covariates.
+The hazard, survivor, and density functions at any time u will depend on the entire time path of the time-varying regressors until time u.
+The maximum likelihood functions will need to be modified to accommodate this effect.
 In practice, regressors may change only a few times over the range of duration time, and this can be used to simplify the estimation.
 For the nonparametric hazard, the time-varying covariates have to be assumed to be constant for each discrete period.
 To summarize, there are no substantial conceptual or computational issues arising from the introduction of time-varying covariates.
 However, interpretation can become tricky, since the effects of duration dependence and the effect of trending regressors is difficult to disentangle.